webplatform/docs/tutorials/speed_best_practices/index.md

 ==Tip 3: Use client-side databases instead of server roundtrips==

-[http://dev.w3.org/html5/webdatabase/ Web SQL Database] and [http://www.w3.org/TR/IndexedDB/ IndexedDB] introduce databases to the clientside.
-Instead of the common pattern of posting data to the server via <code>XMLHttpRequest</code> or form submission, you can leverage these clientside databases.
-Decreasing HTTP requests is a primary target of all performance engineers, so using these as a datastore can save many trips via XHR or form posts back to the server. <code>localStorage</code> and <code>sessionStorage</code> could be used in some cases, like capturing form submission progress, and have seen to be noticeably faster than the client-side database APIs.
+[http://dev.w3.org/html5/webdatabase/ Web SQL Database] and [http://www.w3.org/TR/IndexedDB/ IndexedDB] introduce databases to the client side.
+Instead of the common pattern of posting data to the server via <code>XMLHttpRequest</code> or form submission, you can leverage these client-side databases.
+Decreasing HTTP requests is a primary target of all performance engineers, so using these as a datastore can save many trips via XHR or form posts back to the server. <code>localStorage</code> and <code>sessionStorage</code> could be used in some cases, like capturing form submission progress, and have been seen to be noticeably faster than the client-side database APIs.

 For example, if you have a data grid component or an inbox with hundreds of messages, storing the data locally in a database will save you HTTP roundtrips when the user wishes to search, filter, or sort.
 A list of friends or a text input autocomplete could be filtered on each keystroke, making for a much more responsive user experience.
 Certainly view the [/tutorials/webdatabase/todo/ Web SQL Database tutorial] for a comprehensive guide at putting this to work.

 ==Tip 4: JavaScript improvements lend considerable performance advantages==

 Many [https://developer.mozilla.org/En/Core_JavaScript_1.5_Reference/Objects/Array#Methods additional methods were added to the Array protoype] in JavaScript 1.6.
 These are available in most browsers now, except for IE. For example:

 <pre>
  // Give me a new array of all values multiplied by 10.